LaGuardia Airport (LGA) Arrests

 East Elmhurst, New York 11369

-Rochelle S. Berliner is knowledgeable in all areas of New York's laws, and is dedicated to helping you find defenses or mitigating factors that will reduce your airport charge or dismiss it altogether.
-Contact the Law Office of Rochelle S. Berliner today for a consultation about your arrest in New York airports.
+Rochelle S. Berliner is knowledgeable in all areas of New York's laws.
+She is dedicated to helping you find defenses or mitigating factors that will reduce your airport charge or dismiss it altogether.
+Contact the Law Office today for a consultation about your arrest in New York airports.

 - New York Arrests